Study Estimates Breast Cancer Risk by Age for Women With BRCA Mutations

 Genes are short segments of DNA (deoxyribonucleic acid) found in chromosomes.
 DNA contains the instructions for building proteins.
 And proteins control the structure and function of all the cells that make up your body.

 Think of your genes as an instruction manual for cell growth and function.
 Abnormalities in the DNA are like typographical errors.
 They may provide the wrong set of instructions, leading to faulty cell growth or function.
 In any one person, if there is an error in a gene, that same mistake will appear in all the cells that contain the same gene.
 This is like having an instruction manual in which all the copies have the same typographical error.
 A genetic error that causes harm is called a mutation.

 Many inherited cases of breast cancer are associated with two gene mutations: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).

 The average woman in the United States has about a 1 in 8, or about 12%, risk of developing breast cancer in her lifetime.
-Women who have a BRCA1 or BRCA2 mutation (or both) can have up to an 80% risk of being diagnosed with breast cancer during their lifetimes.
+Women who have a BRCA1 or BRCA2 mutation (or both) can have up to a 72% risk of being diagnosed with breast cancer during their lifetimes.
 Breast cancers associated with a BRCA1 or BRCA2 mutation tend to develop in younger women and occur more often in both breasts than cancers in women without these mutations.

 Women with a BRCA1 or BRCA2 mutation also have an increased risk of developing ovarian, colon, and pancreatic cancers, as well as melanoma.

 Men who have a BRCA2 mutation have a higher risk of breast cancer than men who don't -- about 8% by the time they're 80 years old.
 This is about 80 times greater than average.